metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Two sideline throws to Davante Adams have been key to getting the Packers in position for touchdowns.

 The Panthers' left tackle is a liability in protection.
 He was largely the reason a promising drive ended prematurely.

+Luke Kuechly has been strangely off in his defense against the run.
+His decisions are flatly wrong.
+On one drive, the Panthers gave up a little over 40 yards rushing en route to a Packers touchdown.
+Part of the reason why is the linebackers not executing on their responsibilities to guard against the run.